Nanyang Technological University Libraries: Communication and Information Library

 The Communication and Information Library (CMIL) (formerly known as the Asian Communication Resource Centre) has a history spanning 20 years.
 It started operating in June 2003 through the merger of the Asian Media Information and Communication Centre (AMIC) Documentation Unit and the SCI Resource Centre.
 CMIL carries about 20 years of communication materials with a concentration of materials in development communication.
 It includes works pertaining to the fields of knowledge management, library science, information systems and journalism.
 There is also a large collection on development communication, as that was historically the main collection target of the library.

 The collection comprises books and journals on advertising, broadcasting, information studies, journalism, knowledge management, library science, media law and ethics, amongst others.
 It also maintains materials pertaining to Communication in Asia with complete set of conference proceedings and research reports produced by the Asian Media Information and Communication Centre (AMIC) since 1971.

 Art, Design & Media Library (ADM Library)

 ADM Library is located within the School of Art, Design & Media and is specifically designed to reflect the creative and artistic nature of its environment.
 It houses a growing collection of resources in the visual arts, architecture, drawing, design, illustration, painting and photography and a strong collection of AV materials.
 Interesting areas in the library include a mini cinema, individual A/V viewing carrels, a flexible seating space and a large, writable black glass wall.

-Wang Gung Wu Library
+Wang Gungwu Library

-In 2003, Professor Wang Gungwu made a generous book donation to the Resource Centre at the Chinese Heritage Centre.
-The Resource Centre was renamed Wang Gungwu Library in recognition of the Professor's contribution to research on Chinese overseas and for his generous donation.
+In 2010 the Wang Gungwu Library in the Chinese Heritage Centre was named in recognition of Wang's contribution to research on Chinese diaspora and history.
 WGWL focuses on collecting materials related to Chinese overseas.